-For the purpose of this article, it is assumed that you has already obtain, installed, and started an instance of a MongoDB server.
+For the purpose of this article, it is assumed that you have already obtained, installed, and started an instance of a MongoDB server.
 In addition, once you have defined your data model and its structure, you should create a JSON copy of the structure that can be used to reverse engineer an XSD file.
-This will be show later in this document.
+This will be shown later in this document.

 You will need to obtain either a JDBC or ODBC driver that has been specifically written for MongoDB.
 It is recommended that you obtain a free trial for the driver and perform testing prior to making a final purchase.

 How to connect to a MongoDB instance using Jitterbit¶

 Install the driver on the device that will be used to host your Private Agent.
 If you have installed an ODBC driver, then that driver should display within Jitterbit Studio as a possible selection when choosing to create either a Source or Target which makes use of a database.
 This image shows a new Source that was created using an ODBC driver:

 It should be mentioned that not all drivers will offer the same functionality within Jitterbit Studio and as such you are encouraged to perform your own testing prior to choosing which driver you will want to use.

 If you have installed a JDBC driver then you should refer to the documentation for that driver to obtain the Class and Subprotocol.
 You will want to make note of where you have installed the JDBC driver as you will need to copy the newly installed JAR file (and likely a license file) to a location that is known and used by the Jitterbit Tomcat server.

 Locate the folder on your system where the JdbcDrivers.conf file is located.
 For Windows, this is C:\Program Files (x86)\Jitterbit Agent.
 Open the JdbcDrivers.conf file and follow the directions within the file that describe how "To register a new JDBC driver with Jitterbit".